 drush make --drupal-org=core drupal-org-core.make test_core_dirdrush make --drupal-org=core drupal-org-core.make daf_core

 Success: This command created "daf_core" directory contains whole core code.
 It means this command is also working fine for us.

 Success: This command created "daf_contributed" folder that contains whole contributed modules define in

 Now we are ready to go and can go with above Step 5: Commit that pushes the code on git.
-Finally add release and packaging would be build without any issue.
+Finally, add release and packaging would be built without any issue.
 If there is any issue with your code directory or you don't validate your

 Another example with Profile Builder

 Profiler Builder is a module for automating the creation of installation profiles and distributions.

 Distribution Name: foo